talsen-team/docker-app--tine20/README.md

    2. Run the task manually
       `/bin/bash bash-util/elevate.sh root bash-commands/docker-compose--compose--up.sh . default.docker-compose`
    3. Confirm the fullscreen prompt with your password
+10. Update your container email configuration
+    1. Adjust the values of the following variables in your [container.env](container.env)
+    2. Uncomment and set `ENV_SSMTP_MAIL_HUB` to your mail hub smtp address and port
+    3. Uncomment and set `ENV_SSMTP_MAIL_AUTH_USER` to your mail which should send an email to itself
+    4. Uncomment and set `ENV_SSMTP_MAIL_AUTH_PASS` to the password of your specified email account
+    5. Uncomment and set `ENV_SSMTP_MAIL_AUTH_METHOD` to the appropriate ssmtp authentication method (PLAIN, LOGIN, ...)
+    6. Uncomment and set `ENV_SSMTP_MAIL_USE_TLS` to `YES` (must be ALL_UPPER) if the TLS flag should be set for ssmtp.
+If the flag should not be set just use any other value or comment the variable.
+    7. Uncomment and set `ENV_SSMTP_MAIL_USE_START_TLS` to `YES` (must be ALL_UPPER) if the STARTTLS flag should be set for ssmtp.
+If the flag should not be set just use any other value or comment the variable.
 11. While the container is starting attach to the container log
     1. Open an Ubuntu terminal
     2. `sudo docker logs server--tine20 --follow`
     3. Now wait until the container starts and prints the output
        `Email verification inside the docker container ...`
-    4. Here the container attempts to send an email via the tool [ssmtp](https://linux.die.net/man/8/ssmtp)
+    4. Here the container [attempts to send an email](docker/server--tine20/rootfs/opt/server--tine20/send-mail-via-ssmtp.sh) via the tool [ssmtp](https://linux.die.net/man/8/ssmtp)
     5. If the step which sends the mail fails, just double check / adjust your email configuration (especially the TLS and STARTTLS configuration as well the smtp port being used) and the restart the container by continuing at step 9